ibrahhhh112/bricker/README.md

   * Known issues:
       * For models with thin outer shells, Bricker may use color of inside face instead of outside face for brick material (see snapchat hotdog file)
       * Applying model rotation when deleting brickified model whose source has rotated parent produces problematic results
-      * Changing type from stud (for plane generated with stud brick type) to cone/brick and back causes issues